 You can get this far with the trial version.
 That is, you can check whether the app can even find the files you’re after for free.
 But to actually recover the files, you’ll need to buy a license.
 With that, you can recover individual files, a few files, or all of them.
 Choosing one or just a few is going to be the quickest, and something I find useful when I’m looking for something specific that’s missing.

 One important thing to note is that if the files you’re looking for didn’t show up in the regular quick scan, it still might find them in the Deep Scan.
 You’ll get that option once the Quick Scan completes.
 As the name suggests, it takes a much more thorough look, but it also takes significantly longer.

 Before you run a scan, you have the option of narrowing the search to specific file extensions or by a specific section of the media.
 All you do is hit the Advanced Settings button at the bottom right of the source selection panel.

-Here’s the filetype selections, which is useful if you’re trying to narrow it down to something specific, say just RAW files:
+Here are the filetype selections, which are useful if you’re trying to narrow it down to something specific, say just RAW files:

 And if you need to, you can fine-tune the filetypes even further with custom file types and filters, but most users won’t need to bother with those settings most of the time.

 The Photo Recovery app limits its focus to media files.
 If you need a broader selection of non-media files, you’ll want the Data Recovery app for Windows or Mac.